smlhelp/book/src/concepts/curry.md

 thing_ - that is, add numbers together.
 The manner in which they do so is entirely disparate, however.

+It is important to note that currying our functions gives us a notion of _partial application_, where we can give a curried function only _some_ of its "arguments".
+This lends us to further specialization and modularity based on the use case and amount of information available.
+This is discussed more in the coming section.

 ## Revisiting Extensional Equivalence
 In previous chapters, we have explored the idea of extensional equivalence, and constructed a definition for extensional equivalence that covered two cases -